Digressive/Network-Device-Status-Monitor/README.md

 PowerShell based network attached device monitor.

+Please consider donating to support my work:

+* You can support me on a monthly basis [using Patreon.](https://www.patreon.com/mikegalvin)
+* You can support me with a one-time payment [using PayPal](https://www.paypal.me/digressive) or by [using Kofi.](https://ko-fi.com/mikegalvin)

 Network Device Status Monitor can also be downloaded from:

+* For full instructions and documentation, [visit my blog post](https://gal.vin/2018/06/14/network-device-status)
 * [The Microsoft TechNet Gallery](https://gallery.technet.microsoft.com/Network-Device-Status-088f7b00?redir=0)
 * [The PowerShell Gallery](https://www.powershellgallery.com/packages/NetDev-Status)
-* For full instructions and documentation, [visit my blog post](https://gal.vin/2018/06/14/network-device-status)

 -Mike